 On what dates is the Siena Palio?

 The race is held twice a year, on July the 2nd and August the 16th.
 However, many of the events surrounding the race commence three to four days in advance, so it is worth booking a visit of around five days.

 The race commences at dusk (much to the dismay of photographers who are hoping to get a great shot of the action).

 What events outside the race are of interest?

-Another major Palio tradition that is not to be missed is the pre-race dinner celebrations that each district hold in their respective main streets the night before the main event on the 1st of July and 15th of August.
-Communal tables are erected in each contrada’s main street or piazza, and thousands of people flock to the celebrations.
+Another major Palio Di Siena tradition that is not to be missed is the pre-race dinner celebrations that each district hold in their respective main streets the night before the main event on the 1st of July and 15th of August.
+Communal tables are erected in each Contrada’s main street or piazza, and thousands of people flock to the celebrations.
 Unfortunately, these are ticket-only events that are typically reserved for the local residents.
 However, if you have a connection on the inside, you may be able to secure a seat.
-Alternatively, it is worth turning up at the HQ of one of the districts a day or two before the dinner to enquire as to whether any tickets are remaining.
+Alternatively, it is worth turning up at the HQ of one of the districts a day or two before the dinner to inquire as to whether any tickets are remaining.
 If you do manage to get hold of one, you can expect to pay around €50 per person.

 On race day itself, don’t miss the two-hour long historical procession in which residents dress in the costumes of the Sienese Republic of the thirteenth and fourteenth centuries, a time when Siena was the financial capital of Italy with a population as large as that of Paris.

 You have three options.